 America’s history of debating the financing of campaigns out of a pool of public funding goes back to the Progressive Era, and the option of accepting matching funds for presidential campaigns was a post-Watergate reform passed in 1974 and first used in 1976.
 For House and Senate elections, the matching funds system proposed in H.R.
 1 first popped back up in the 110th Congress (2007-2008) as the Fair Elections Now Act (FENA), sponsored in the Senate by Democrat Dick Durbin, who has reintroduced it every Congress since.

 In the U.S. House, FENA’s chief sponsor in 2007 and 2009 was Connecticut’s John Larson, who was then a five-term representative and vice chair of the House Democratic Caucus.
 Larson has continued to introduce or cosponsor FENA in most Congresses since—the House didn’t introduce a version in the 114th and 115th Congresses—and he co-sponsored H.R.
 1 right out of the gate in January 2019.
 But the only Congress under Democratic control that could have actually passed FENA for a Democratic president to consider signing into law was the 111th Congress of 2009-2010.
-Democrats had a hopeful new presidency then and a Senate majority that hovered approaching 60 senators, if not always the 60 votes needed to overcome a Republican filibuster—Democrats only had 60 senators for about six weeks in the summer of 2009, after Al Franken was finally seated in July and before Ted Kennedy’s death that August.
+Democrats had a hopeful new presidency then and a Senate majority that hovered approaching 60 senators to overcome a Republican filibuster.—After Sen. Ted Kennedy’s death, the Democratic leadership also had the period starting Sept.
+24, 2009, when Kennedy’s successor Paul Kirk was appointed, which lasted into the next year.

 “Bring Sanity Back to the Process”